flebeau/GPAClib/README.md

   - for product gates: `<operand1> * <operand2>`
   - for addition gate: `<operand1> + <operand2>`
   - for integration gates:  `int <integrated> d(<variable>) | <initial_value>`
+  - for a copy of a previously defined circuit: `<identifier>`

 Operands are names of gates defined (before or after) in the same circuit or `t`.
+The last type allows to import a copy of a previously defined circuit and to use the gate as the output of this circuit.
 Gate names cannot be empty, cannot start with underscore and `t` is reserved.
 A value is either an integer or a floating point number, it can be negative.
 The last gate entered is the *output gate*.

 The second way to define a circuit is by combination of previously defined circuits: